Edward Colston: Career

 In 1654, Colston was apprenticed to the Mercers Company for eight years, and in 1673 he was enrolled into it.
 By 1672, he had become a merchant in London.
-Like his father, Colston exported in textiles from London while importing oils, wine and sherry from Spain and Portugal.
-He also traded silk with Virginia and was a regular trader of Newfoundland cod to Naples.
+Like his father, Colston exported textiles from London while importing oils, wine and sherry from Spain and Portugal.
+He also traded silk with Virginia and was a regular trader of cod from Newfoundland to Naples.
 He had built up a successful business trading with Spain, Portugal, Italy and Africa.
+He also made money from money lending.

 In 1680, Colston became a member of the Royal African Company, which had held the monopoly in England on trading along the west coast of Africa in gold, silver, ivory and slaves from 1662.
-Colston was deputy governor of the company from 1689 to 1690.
+Colston was on the board of directors from 1681 to 1683, 1686 to 1688, and 1691, and was deputy governor of the company from 1689 to 1690.
 His association with the company ended in 1692.
 The company was established by King Charles II, together with his brother the Duke of York (later King James II) as the governor of the company, City of London merchants and other investors.

-During Colston's involvement with the Royal African Company from 1680 to 1692, it is estimated that the company transported over 84,000 African men, women and children to the Caribbean and the rest of the Americas, of whom as many as 19,000 may have died on the journey.
+The Colstons were pioneers of the British slave trade and Colston's record of office holding suggests heavy involvement in it.
+During his time with the Royal African Company from 1680 to 1692, it is estimated that the company transported over 84,000 African men, women and children to the Caribbean and the rest of the Americas, of whom as many as 19,000 may have died on the journey - a number of people roughly equivalent to the size of Bristol's population at the time.
 The slaves were sold for labour on tobacco, and (increasingly) sugar plantations.
+Colston's dividends from the Royal African Company amounted to the equivalent of more than £5 million today.